rdfostrich/article-mocha-2018/content/abstract.md

 ## Abstract
 <!-- Context      -->
+{:.comment data-author="MVS"}
+Is that first sentence needed?
+You are submitting to this challenge, no?

 In order to detect bottlenecks with existing triple stores that form the backbone of many Linked Data-based applications, the Mighty Storage Challenge is being organized.
 <!-- Need         -->